PoslinskiNet/ember-testing-guide/README.md

 # Don’t overuse beforeEach/afterEach hooks

 Those hooks should be fulfilled with setup only for the most shared part of the given test file.
-If you need to set up that is very specific to an only single test in your test file, you should always put it into the specific test, rather than in general setup that can lead to many problems and reduce the readability of the test.
-Also, it makes it harder to change tests, because you can break some tests when you modify those hooks.
+If you need a set up that is very specific to only a single test in your test file, you should always put it into the specific test, rather than in the general setup, or else, it can lead to many problems and reduce the readability of the test.
+Also, it makes it harder to change tests, because you can break some of them when you modify those hooks.

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>

 * * *

 # Blueprints
 You can save your time with blueprints.
-Available blueprints are listed here:
+The blueprints available are listed here:

 https://github.com/emberjs/ember.js/tree/master/blueprints

-Some useful one in terms of tests:
+Some useful ones in terms of tests:

 ```
 $ ember generate component-test component-name